RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

 ::

   echo status | nc 127.0.0.1 4730 -w 1
+  # a skippet for result
+  # build:gate-horizon-selenium-headless	0	0	5
+  # build:gate-neutron-lbaas-dashboard-dsvm-integration	0	0	5

 The output of the status command contains tab separated columns with the following information.